 What’s the program look like?

-Six foundational workshops lay the groundwork for your startup.
+Our foundational workshops lay the groundwork for your startup.
 From Customer Segmentation and Development to Customer Acquisition, Pricing, Messaging, EVPs (effort validation products) and MVPs, we run your idea through the gauntlet.
 You’ll see how your idea stacks up to our previous founders at a similar stage - those that have gone on to programs like Y Combinator, Quake, Monarq, NYFTL, etc. (or bootstrapped and built great businesses on their own).
 You’ll have a clear path forward at the end of the program.

 One-on-One Strategy Sessions

-Each week you’ll meet one-on-one with Brian Scordato, the founder of Tacklebox, to dig in on specific problems you’re facing.
+During the program you’ll meet one-on-one with Brian Scordato, the founder of Tacklebox, to dig in on specific problems you’re facing.
 We establish a cadence of weekly tests to answer key questions with customer behavior.

-Brians started companies, worked in venture, advised venture-backed startups, and been obsessively building Tacklebox the past 3+ years.
+Brian has started companies, worked in venture, advised venture-backed startups, and been obsessively building Tacklebox the past 3+ years.
 He’ll be your surrogate cofounder during the session.